Josh Andrews (footballer): Birmingham City

 Andrews joined Birmingham City's academy in 2009, and took up a scholarship with the club in July 2018.
 According to his club profile at under-23 level, he "cites his finishing, hold-up play and runs in behind as his main attributes and is looking to make improvements in his heading."

 Birmingham City made him an offer of professional terms in April 2020, and in July he signed a two-year contract with an option for a third year.
 In November, coach Steve Spooner highlighted his having "grown into his body", so that the youth had become a large man with increasing ability to use his physicality, as well as "finding and working space for himself inside the box".
 He scored seven goals in four matches for Birmingham's under-23 team in October and November, including all four in a 5–4 loss to Ipswich Town U23 and winners against Swansea City U23 and Colchester United U23, and by the end of January 2021 had nine goals and four assists from eleven appearances.

 Andrews signed for League Two club Harrogate Town on 1 February 2021 on loan for the remainder of the season.
 According to Harrogate manager Simon Weaver, "It's his first loan which means it's not about starting every game but adapting to the culture and learning.
 When Birmingham told me he's the type of lad that's willing to learn, it became a no-brainer for us."
 His Birmingham U23 team-mate Mitchell Roberts had made the same move a few weeks earlier.
 Andrews made his club and Football League debut on 6 February, as a very late substitute in a 3–1 win away to Crawley Town.
-He made an similarly brief appearance in the next match, returned to Birmingham for treatment to an injury, and was not used again until the final fixture of the season.
+He made a similarly brief appearance in the next match, returned to Birmingham for treatment to an injury, and was not used again until the final fixture of the season.
 He returned to help Birmingham's U23s win the overall Professional Development League title.
 According to the Birmingham Mail, his introduction at half-time was "a big reason for Blues' improved second half showing" in the semi-final against Bristol City U23, and he played the last quarter-hour of the final, in which Birmingham beat Sheffield United U23 2–0.